Aditya-Raj-Anand/Bubble-Game-pop-the-digit/README.md

 **🚀 How to Play**

-Open the game in your browser.
+Open the game in your browser through the github pages link given.
-Click on the bubbles to pop them and earn points before the timer sets to zero.
+Click on the bubbles to pop the hit-numbered bubble and earn points before the timer sets to zero.
 Enjoy the game!